tulu/chrome-extension-npm-faves/README.md

 npm faves uses a few third party javascript libraries although the main goal is to keep it simple.
 As the context of the extensions with manifest v3 is somehow limited the libraries are imported into the scripts folder and some were modified in order to work with the extension.
 The libraries are included in `/scripts/lib`

 * [timeago.js](https://www.npmjs.com/package/timeago.js) - Format the dates in the form of `X time ago` for the package publications.
 * [Pretty bytes](https://www.npmjs.com/package/pretty-bytes) - Format the package size from bytes to a human readable string.
-The library was modified to work easily client side.
+The library was modified to work on the client side.
 * [Google Analytics - analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs) - Track the extension usage.
 * [Google Analytics - ga.js (Legacy)](https://developers.google.com/analytics/devguides/collection/gajs) - Track the extension usage with the older analytics version.
 (The usage of this library is implemented but not used)